Lock and Dam No. 26 (historical)

 Lock and Dam No. 26 was a lock and dam located near Alton, Illinois on the Upper Mississippi River around river mile 202.5.

 Opened in 1938, its largest lock was 600 feet long.
 It was demolished in 1990 and replaced by the Melvin Price Locks and Dam, which is also known as Lock and Dam number 26.

+Background

+On December 29, 1933, John Griffiths and Son Company of Chicago, Illinois, won the contact with a bid of $3,269,565.00, the lowest of five bids received on construction of the locks.
+Work officially started on January 13, 1934.
+Due to adverse river conditions, John Griffiths and Son Company gave up the contract in April 1936 with about a third of the work completed.